Young People should be at the heart of decisions that affect their lives.

 - Build a more relevant, sustainable and effective enabling environment for education and work systems for young people, that recognise their rights and will.

 - Involve young people at all levels in decision making processes that will affect their lives.

 - Partner with young people to build a better, more resilient world for all generations.

-Through this research, they captured their peers’ insights on education, the future of work, skill building, and their voice in society.
+Through the research, the 12 young co-researchers captured their peers’ insights on education, the future of work, skill building, and their voice in society.
 Because this research came in the middle of the COVID pandemic, we wanted to ensure that we acknowledged this in the research design.
 So, we also captured insights on: the involvement of young people in local and national responses; what can be done to ‘build back better’ after the pandemic; and the role for youth leadership and participation in doing so.

 Ultimately, the research informed key conversations at the Youth at Heart Virtual Forum led by the Netherlands Ministry of Foreign Affairs.
 The key were showcased at the virtual forum sparking conversations by governments, UN agencies, private sector and civil society to put youth at the heart of policy discussions around education, work and COVID19 recovery.